War poetry: France

-It is my hand gone up to the sky..."

-The French Symbolist poet Louis Pergaud considered himself a Pacifist and, at the outbreak of war in 1914, he tried in vain to register as a conscientious objector.
-Instead, he was conscripted into the French Army and sent to the trenches of the Western Front.

-On 7 April 1915, Pergaud's regiment attacked the Imperial German Army's trenches near Fresnes-en-Woëvre, during which he was wounded.
-Pergaud fell into barbed wire, where he became trapped.
-Several hours later, German soldiers rescued him and other wounded French soldiers and took them to a temporary field hospital behind German lines.
-On the morning of 8 April 1915, Pergaud and many other POWs were killed by friendly fire, when a French artillery barrage destroyed the hospital.

 Jean de La Ville de Mirmont, a Huguenot poet from Bourdeaux, was overjoyed by the outbreak of the war.
 According to Ian Higgins, "Although unfit for active service, Jean de La Ville de Mirmont volunteered immediately when the war broke out, but it was only after being repeatedly turned down that he finally managed to enlist."

-In 1914, he was called to the front with the rank of sergeant of the 57th Infantry Regiment.

 According to Ian Higgins, "It has been suggested that here at last was the great adventure he had been longing for.
 Certainly, the prelude to the war 'interested' him, and he was keen to witness and, if possible, take part in a war which was probably going to 'set the whole of Europe on fire.'
 His Lettres de guerre develop movingly from initial enthusiasm for the defense of Civilization and a conviction that the enemy was the entire German people, through a growing irritation with chauvinistic brainwashing and the flagrancy of what would now be called the 'disinformation' peddled through the French press (so much more heavily censored than the British, he said), to an eventual admiration, at the front, for the heroism and humanity often shown by the enemy."

-La Ville de Mirmont was mentioned in French Army dispatches on 4 November 1914.